 History of Art, Architecture, and Archaeology | Near Eastern Languages and Societies | Other Languages, Societies, and Cultures

 King, Lauren, "An Alternative View on the Roll-Brimmed Hat" (2018).
-The Larrie and Bobbi Weil Undergraduate Research Award Documents.
+The Larrie and Bobbi Weil Undergraduate Research Award.
 9.

 History of Art, Architecture, and Archaeology Commons, Near Eastern Languages and Societies Commons, Other Languages, Societies, and Cultures Commons

 2018 Larrie and Bobbi Weil Undergraduate Research Award